Jacksonville National Cemetery: Site status

 Initial construction began in August, 2008 and created a 20 acre burial area with temporary facilities.
 Stage 1A was completed in December, 2008, and the grounds were consecrated January 5, 2009.
 The second construction stage is scheduled to commence in the summer of 2009 and include an entrance, roadways within the 52 acre section, permanent buildings for administration and maintenance, a public information center and two shelters for services during inclement weather.
 Infrastructure consisting of drainage, fencing, landscaping, irrigation and utilities is also being built.

 The section under development will provide 8,145 gravesites, including 7,300 pre-placed crypts, 5,100 in-ground cremation sites and 4,992 columbarium niches.

 In May 2011, the cemetery contained the remains of over 1,000 veterans, having been open for 28 months.
 As of August 2019, the cemetery contained over 16,000 memorials.
-As of August 2022, the cemetery has over 22,500 interments.
+As of August 2022, the cemetery had over 22,500 interments.
+September 2025, the cemetery has 28,500 interments.